Creating Community & Highlighting the Work Of LGBTQIA+ Researchers on the Torrey Pines Mesa

-After the talks, attendees will get to network with other scientists and organizations that promote inclusion and belonging for queer scientists and allies.
+Following the talks, attendees will get to network with other scientists and organizations that promote engagement and belonging for queer scientists and allies.
+Light refreshments will be served.

-Qs & As on the Mesa is a multi-institute event hosted by the La Jolla Institute for Immunology, Salk Pride Society, Sanford Burnham Prebys, and the Pride Alliance at Scripps Research.
+Qs & As on the Mesa is a multi-institute event hosted by the La Jolla Institute for Immunology, Salk Pride Society, Sanford Burnham Prebys, the Pride Alliance at Scripps Research, and the Queer Science Society.

 Presented by